bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

 Learning
  - Went through each block from 0-255 and learnt about each one and their variation

-# TODO: Make sets of suitable blocks for each component for each house_type for each theme

 Implementing
  - Added Basic layout for a property with start and end values in the x and z direction for each component
  - Drafted up suitable themes for the properties
  - Drafted up suitable house types for each theme
+ - Drafted up possible themes for property
+ - Drafted up sets of distinguishable blocks to use for each theme
+# TODO: Make sets of suitable blocks for each component for each house_type for each theme

 ## Week 3